KhaledZra/Project_B_Client/README.md

 This is a prototype game client that connects to my server.
 Game is made using Monogame and C#.
+Although the project has many flaws and issues this is my first time ever working with MonoGame and attempting to create an online experience.
+Was very fun and challenging.
+Very happy with the result non the less. :D

+#### Some cool features:
+- The fully self made tile map.
+- Self made camera that follows the player and clamps to the maps borders
+- Very well synced with the server, so you will see each other in real time.
+- Animations (when moving around) synced well between clients
+- A cool debugger/edittor feature that allowed me to map colliders

 This is also part of my Thesis project.